Using OpenTelemetry Tracing

 and a gRPC span exporter for OTLP.

-If you already have your Quarkus project configured, you can add the quarkus-opentelemetry
+If you already have your Quarkus project configured, you can add the quarkus-opentelemetry extension

 to your project by running the following command in your project base directory: